 Getting Started

 To start using Xedge, you need to upload the firmware onto an ESP32-S3 or an ESP32 with PSRAM (for example, the ESP32 WROVER).
-You can do this using a flashing tool or programming software.
-We suggested purchasing the new improved ESP32-S3 if you do not have a suitable ESP32.
+Before you begin, ensure your ESP32 device meets the following requirements for the pre-compiled firmware:

 We offer two options for the firmware: